lnicalo/Sensors/README.md

 ##### Split signals
 Signals can be split into several chunks based on the signal itself or other signals.
-This is particularly useful when we need to know the average voltage each time current is larger than 2.
+This is particularly useful when we need to know the average voltage each time the current is larger than 2.
 Note the difference with the filtering case.
-In this case, we are split each time series into different chunk based on other time series.
+In this case, we are split each time series into different chunks based on other time series.
 Each chunk turns into a new time series where we can extract statistics from.

 ```scala